 First, let me explain that your brother-in-law is not eligible for Social Security Disability (SSDI) benefits.
 A person must earn a certain number of credits (generally 20 to 40 yearly quarters of work) during the most recent 10 years prior to becoming disabled.
 You said he had not worked for many years so this benefit is not available to him.
 The other type of benefit is Supplemental Security Income (SSI), which you could help him obtain with some specific action.

 SSI is based on evaluations of financial assets and health.
-Generally, a person cannot have assets (other than a home he or she is living in) of more than $2,000.
+Generally, a person cannot have countable assets of more than $2,000.
+(A home he is living in, a car, and a few other specific assets don’t count).
 So you could help him purchase a land and mobile home with his money and even pay in advance a year’s insurance and taxes to reduce his countable assets to $2,000.
 The next step is to get him to go for a psychological consultation to evaluate his medical condition.
 This does not mean he has to go for or be in treatment but a written evaluation is another part of the submission process.
 If you are able to persuade him to cooperate with both these actions, you will have the information to complete a request for SSI benefits.
 These benefits may be enough for him to live on his own more comfortably.

 However, your greatest obstacle is getting him to understand and agree to this plan of action that may yield a better future for him, at least from your perspective.
 For your own peace of mind, you might look for mental health resources in your community to discuss the situation with professionals who are familiar with problems like yours.
 An excellent start is at Mental Health America of Arizona (www.mhaarizona.org) where you can get information, learn more about the specifics of mental health disability, and find counselors and other resources to help you.

 I applaud your patience in tackling this issue with your brother-in-law and hope this information is helpful in finding a good resolution.